fostam/php-simplerouter/README.md

 #### corsSetMaxAge()
 `void corsSetMaxAge(int $maxAgeSeconds)`

-Set the maximum age used for the _Access-Control-Max-Age_ header.
+Set the maximum age in seconds used for the _Access-Control-Max-Age_ header.